ec-europa/joinup-dev/web/themes/joinup/prototype/README.md

 ### How to work with BootSMACSS?

-Treat [BootSMACSS wiki pages](https://github.com/bandanaman/bootsmacss/wiki) as a tutorial.
+You will find a tutorial in [BootSMACSS wiki pages](https://github.com/bandanaman/bootsmacss/wiki/1.-Installation).

 ### Drupal port